My greatest wish is to someday hear a young child ask his parents what that empty building used to be and they respond it was once a cancer hospital.

-We released the first vintage, the 2009, in 2014 and only ever shared the story in oral tradition.
+We released the first vintage of our Infinity+17, the 2009, after five years of aging in 2014 and only ever shared the story in oral tradition.
 Partly because it’s such a sentimental story that hearing it straight from John makes it so much more meaningful but also because we have never shared the story before someone has tasted the wine.
 As strict vintners we don’t want your heart to dictate your palate.
 We insist you experience the wine on its own merit before you experience all that Infinity+17 means.

-However, there are many people who have bottles of Infinity resting in their cellars who have never heard this story and it’s time they know everything about the wine they already love.
+However, there are many people who have bottles of Infinity+17 resting in their cellars who have never heard this story and it’s time they know everything about the wine they already love.

-So, written for the first time, we give you The Infinity Origins.
+So, written for the first time, we give you The Infinity+17 Origins:

 The Klacking family was in their 1998 Lincoln Navigator on a road trip.
 The Navigator was a special car to the matriarch of the family; it was the first year a SUV featured rear bucket seats- so that Little John & Emma in the back couldn’t reach or pester one another.

 In the time before iPads and DVD players, kids spent long road-trips gazing out of the windows and mindlessly jabbering.
 Somehow a game started up; a counting game.

 It was getting high, each child taking turns saying the next highest number.
 Suddenly 6-year-old Little John, blurted “Infinity!”.

 Emma, who was 4, had not yet heard of this Infinity number and so she logically countered “Infinity+1.”

 That made Little John go berserk.
 “Dad she can’t do that!”